-General and administrative expense increased by \$3.1 million for 2014 compared to 2013.
-The increase was primarily due to a \$1.0 million increase in employeerelated costs associated with our increased headcount from 24 employees as of December 31, 2013 to 43 employees as of December 31, 2014.
-The remaining increase was attributable to a \$0.6 million increase in facility costs as we opened new offices and expanded certain of our existing facilities to accommodate our increase in personnel and a \$0.9 million increase in depreciation and amortization expense related to equipment and intangible assets as well as \$0.6 million of transaction costs incurred in connection with the two acquisitions that we completed in 2014.
+General and administrative expense increased by \$3.1 million in 2014 compared to 2013.
+The increase was primarily due to a \$1.6 million increase in employee-related costs associated with our increased headcount from 24 employees as of December 31, 2013 to 44 employees as of December 31, 2014.
+The remaining increase was attributable to a \$0.2 million increase in facility costs, as we opened new offices and expanded certain of our existing facilities to accommodate our increase in personnel, and a \$0.7 million increase in depreciation and amortization expense related to equipment and intangible assets, as well as \$0.6 million of transaction costs incurred in connection with the two acquisitions that we completed in 2014.